wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 require __DIR__ . '/vendor/autoload.php';
 ```

-We now need to create the Slim application and an empty GET endpoint with the URI being `/webhooks/answer` and finally running the application.
+We need to create the Slim application in our `index.php` file and an empty GET endpoint with the URI being `/webhooks/answer`.
 To do this, add the following to the file:

 ```php
 $app = AppFactory::create();